igorlde/igorlde/README.md

+# 👋 Hello there!

-Hello, if you stay here you will find my profile.
-I am 17 years old and I am always learning , constantly searching for new solutions to my problems, and learning about the world programming.
+Welcome to my profile!
+I'm a 17-year-old developer who is always learning, constantly searching for new solutions to problems, and diving deeper into the world of programming. 🚀

-My knowledge:

-Front-end:
-Tools: HTML and CSS

-Back-end:

-Languages of programing:

-Java and PHP.
-Tools:

-Laravel and Spring-booot.
-Databases:

-Mysql and PostGreSQL
+## 🧠 About Me

+I'm passionate about solving problems using code and building useful things.
+Every day is an opportunity to learn something new, whether it's a new language, framework, or concept.

+---

+## 💻 Tech Stack

+### 🖼️ Front-End:
+- **Tools:** HTML, CSS

+### ⚙️ Back-End:
+- **Languages:** Java, PHP
+- **Frameworks/Tools:** Spring Boot, Laravel
+- **Databases:** MySQL, PostgreSQL

+---

+Thanks for visiting my profile!